-- Entered a new name or edit the existing the way you'd like.
+- Enter a new name or edit the existing name in the way you'd like.

 - Press 'Enter' to save the new name.
-The input field will disappear and the new name display.
+The input field will disappear and the new name will display immediately.

 Tags are short pieces of text used to describe the thing they're attached to and many things in Galaxy can be tagged.
 Each item can have many tags and you can add new tags or remove them at any time.
 Tags can be another useful way to organize and search your data.
 For instance, you might tag a history with the type of analysis you did in it: 'assembly' or 'variants'.
 Or you may tag them according to data sources or some other metadata: 'long-term-care-facility' or 'yellowstone park:2014'.